-How to become a writer: Louise's story
+How to become a development assistant: Louise's story

 Meet, Louise, 25, a development assistant for the BBC Children's department.
 Part of our Bitesize world of work series.